Go Back

 The team also identified a beverage temperature range that appeared to be more closely associated with higher esophageal cancer risk.
 According to Islami, individuals who regularly consumed beverages hotter than 140 degrees Fahrenheit (60 degrees Celsius) greatly increased their risks.

-Islami, a scientific director focused on cancer disparity research at the American Cancer Society, added that his team did expect to see a higher risk of esophageal cancer in the hot tea drinkers but also added that their results "substantially strengthen the existing evidence supporting an association between hot beverage drinking and ESCC."
+Islami, a scientific director focused on cancer disparity research at the American Cancer Society, added that his team expected to see a higher risk of esophageal cancer in the hot tea drinkers but that their results "substantially strengthen the existing evidence supporting an association between hot beverage drinking and ESCC."

 Esophageal cancer is among the most common forms of cancer and also among the most deadly.
 According to a study from the National Institute of Health, it is the sixth-leading cause of cancer deaths worldwide.